Moreh, India

-Moreh (Meitei pronunciation: /mō-rey/) is an international border town located on the India–Myanmar border in Tengnoupal district of the Indian state of Manipur.
+Moreh (Meitei pronunciation: /mō-rey/) is a border town located on the India–Myanmar border in Tengnoupal district of the Indian state of Manipur.

-As a rapidly developing international trade point with the integrated customs and international immigration checkpoint, Moreh plays a very important role in India's Look East Policy, trade and commerce under ASEAN–India Free Trade Area, India-Myanmar relationship, India–Myanmar–Thailand road connectivity, and Trans-Asian Railway connectivity.
+As a rapidly developing international trade point with the integrated customs and international immigration checkpoint, Moreh plays an important role in India's Look East Policy, trade and commerce under ASEAN–India Free Trade Area, India-Myanmar relationship, India–Myanmar–Thailand road connectivity, and Trans-Asian Railway connectivity.

-Tamu in Myanmar, just across the Menal river from Moreh, is connected to Moreh via 2 road bridges: The Indo-Myanmar Friendship Bridge and a newer Moreh ICP Bridge which connects the Moreh Integrated Check Post (Moreh ICP).
+Tamu in Myanmar, just across the Menal river from Moreh, is connected to Moreh via two roads: The Indo-Myanmar Friendship Bridge and a newer Moreh ICP Bridge which connects the Moreh Integrated Check Post (Moreh ICP).
 Tamu in Myanmar connects Moreh in India to Kalewa-Yagyi-Mandalay in Myanmar and Mae Sot in Thailand through the India–Myanmar–Thailand Trilateral Highway.

+Name

+According to the Hill Tribal Council of Manipur, the original name of the town was "Mollenphai", with "Mollen" as the short form.
+The 19th century British documents spelt the name as "Moray" and "Moreh".

+History

+The 1888 Gazetteer of Manipur describes Moreh as a border post (thana) of Manipur northwest of the town of Tamu.
+Tamu is a principal town of the Kabaw Valley, on the bank of the Lokchao River, which flows down from Manipur hills (present day Tengnoupal district).
+Kabaw Valley had been under the control of Manipur kingdom since the 15th century, and Tamu appears to have grown up as a market town in the valley, overshadowing Khampat, the previous capital of the Kabaw valley principality.